mikewren/PocketMesh/docs/guides/BLE_Transport.md

 ## Overview

 PocketMesh uses CoreBluetooth to communicate with MeshCore devices over Bluetooth Low Energy.
-The transport layer is abstracted behind the `MeshTransport` protocol, with `iOSBLETransport` + `BLEStateMachine` providing the production implementation.
+The transport layer is abstracted behind the `MeshTransport` protocol, with `iOSBLETransport` (actor) + `BLEStateMachine` (actor) providing the production implementation.

+**Important:** Both `iOSBLETransport` and `BLEStateMachine` are Swift actors, not classes.
+This means all property access and method calls require `await`, providing automatic thread-safety and isolation guarantees under Swift's concurrency model.

+**Note:** MeshCore contains a separate, simpler `BLETransport` implementation that uses a delegate-based pattern.
+This is distinct from the more complex `iOSBLETransport + BLEStateMachine` implementation in PocketMeshServices, which provides full state machine management, auto-reconnection, and production features.

 ## Architecture